 - Not have violent traits that may prove dangerous to the Veteran, residents of the Home, staff or others.
 However, this should not be interpreted as to prevent the admission of residents diagnosed with Alzheimer's disease or other dementia.
 The facility is equipped and prepared to provide care for common symptoms of these ailments and provide assistance in physician recommended therapies.

-Veteran Burial Benefits: Burial benefits include a gravesite in national cemeteries with available space, opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag and a Presidential Memorial Certificate at no cost to the Family.
+Oregon's Military Funeral Honors Program: Burial benefits include a gravesite in national cemeteries with available space, opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag and a Presidential Memorial Certificate at no cost to the Family.
 Some Veterans may also be eligible for Burial Allowances.
-Contact 1-800-452-7500 for additional questions.
+Contact 1-800-452-7500 or (503) 249-5158 for additional questions.

 Veterans Health Administration